statsig-io/android-sdk/README.md

 		}
 	}

-Then, add the dependency:
+Then, add the dependency, where the version is a git tag from this repository:

-`implementation 'com.github.statsig-io:android-sdk:v1.0.0'`
+`implementation 'com.github.statsig-io:android-sdk:v1.0.1'`

 Finally, run a gradle sync so Intellij/Android Studio recognizes the Statsig library.